rffrasca/PDFKeeper/docs/ISSUE_TEMPLATE.md

 ### Attachments

 Please attach:
-- screenshot of the error message.
+- Screenshot of the error message.
-- PDFKeeper.log, located in %APPDATA%\Robert F. Frasca\PDFKeeper\<version> (for an unhandled exception only).
+- PDFKeeper.log, if it exists, located in %APPDATA%\Robert F. Frasca\PDFKeeper\<version>
 - PDF document example that can be used to reproduce the problem.
   *** DO NOT ATTACH ANY PDF DOCUMENT THAT CONTAINS PERSONAL INFORMATION ***